Clicky

 • Some dehydrator manuals advise conditioning while others don't mention it.

 So while not mandatory, conditioning can optimize the final quality and storage life for many dehydrated foods.
-Many home drying enthusiasts find it beneficial especially for fruits and tough-textured items.
+But the extra time and countertop storage space required means it is skipped by some.

 Why Is Conditioning Beneficial for Tough-Textured Items?